artjeremie/calendar-vim/README.md

 calendar.vim
 ============

+This is my fork of [calendar-vim](https://github.com/mattn/calendar-vim). which fix the issues with [wiki.vim](https://github.com/lervag/wiki.vim).

 `calendar.vim` creates a calendar window you can use within vim.
 It is useful in its own right as a calendar-inside-vim.
 It also provides hooks to customise its behaviour, making it a good basis for writing new plugins which require